The Birth of Fistball

 Due to the rapid spread of the fistball game and improved game skills, further changes in the rules were necessary, with a greater focus on winning points through forcing errors.
 This style of play was more athletic and dynamic, and tactics began to changing significantly.

 In order to encourage development and improve performance, the International Fistball Association (IFA) was founded in 1960, and is now the umbrella organisation of all national fistball organisations worldwide.

 The first IFA World Championships for men were held in Linz, Austria in 1968, with West Germany winning gold.
 The first IFA World Championships for women were held in Buenos Aires, Argentina in 1994, with Germany winning gold.
-Both tournaments are currently held quadrennially, while Women’s World Championships are held bi-annually.
+Men’s World Championships are currently held quadrennially, while Women’s World Championships are held bi-annually.

 History In Australia

 Despite the long and storied history of fistball around the world, there had been no recorded history of it ever being organised in Australia.
 This all changed late in 2012, when Rolf “Godfister” Pedersen and Malcolm “Mr Fist” Donnellon, after some detailed and enthusiastic research into the sport, reached out to the IFA for help in setting up the sport in Australia – and in December 2012, the Fistball Federation of Australia (FiFA) was born.

 The first officially documented game of fistball occurred on the 7th of February, 2013, when an enthusiastic group of men and women gathered at a park in Tullamarine, Victoria to form two teams and punch a volleyball over a rope in the hope that it resembled “fistball”.